 What are Cottage Style Windows?

-Cottage windows have cleverly designed glazing bars, sometimes called astragal bars, fitted on the outside and inside of double-glazed windows.
+Cottage windows have cleverly designed glazing bars, sometimes called astragal bars, fitted on the outside and inside of double glazed windows.
 They give the appearance of smaller, individual panes of glass, to mimic the windows found on period cottages.

 Explore our Cottage Window Materials